The OS Structure, User & Kernel Mode, Interrupts

 2. Block/Table in Memory: Put address of table/array/list in register.

-3. Stack in Memory: Push params to stack, let kernel pop them off.
+3. Stack in Memory: Push parameters to stack, let kernel pop them off.

 Types of System Calls